Integrating Megaport with VMware Cloud on AWS

 If you are already a Megaport customer with a physical Port established, you simply add a new VXC through your Megaport account to the VMware Cloud on AWS instance that you created in the initial setup process.
 You use the same AWS account ID that you used in the setup process.
 You can establish a new Port if you want to physically separate this solution from your existing traffic traversing your Ports or simply require this Port in a different location.

-If you are not a current Megaport customer, you can establish a 1 Gbps or 10 Gbps connection into one of our Points of Presence (PoPs) around the globe.
+If you are not a current Megaport customer, you can establish a 1 Gbps, 10 Gbps, or 100 Gbps connection into one of our Points of Presence (PoPs) around the globe.

 If you’re currently not in one of these PoP locations, you can procure the last mile circuit to one of the PoPs to achieve connectivity to Megaport.
 Contact Megaport if you require help with or information on procuring a last mile circuit to one of our PoP locations.